Grishaverse #1; The Shadow and Bone Trilogy #1

 Summary: Caught in war with no end in sight, Alina and Mal are just trying to survive as soldiers and keep their heads down.
 But when they enter into the Fold, things go very wrong.
 Alina and Mal should be dead and yet somehow they miraculously survived.
 Alina’s unique hidden powers saved their lives.
 Now the Darkling, the ruthless leader of the Second Army, wants Alina for himself and to exploit her powers for his own means.

-9 Spellbinding Things about Leigh Bardugo’s Shadow and Bone
+9 Spellbinding Things about SHADOW AND BONE by Leigh Bardugo

 (May Contain Spoilers)